mongoose-os-apps/sonoff-basic-openhab/README.md

 Then, create a JSON file `schedules.json` and upload to the filesystem.
 Please reference the supplied sample for syntax.

+### Countdown timer

+When the countdown timer reached zero, the switch will be toggled.

+The local schedule timer will be disabled until the countdown is completed.

 ### Night Mode

 Example: set night mode from 23:00 to 6:30: